aws-samples/config-resource-compliance-dashboard/README.md

 The solution supports the following ways of activating AWS Config:
-1. manual setup on standalone AWS accounts.
+1. Manual setup on standalone AWS accounts.
-1. deployment by AWS Control Tower on AWS Organizations.
+1. Deployment by AWS Control Tower on AWS Organizations.
-1. AWS Config configuration history and configuration snapshot files.

-These two options have different ways of structuring the prefixes of the AWS Config files on Amazon S3.
+These options have different ways of structuring the prefixes of the AWS Config files on Amazon S3.
 They are defined below, and the Lambda Partitioner function supports all of them.

-**Verify that your setup is compatible with the Amazon S3 prefixes.** If not, the Lambda Partitioner function will not be able to recognize objects as valid AWS Config files and will discard them.
+**Verify that your setup is compatible with these Amazon S3 prefixes.** If not, the Lambda Partitioner function will not be able to recognize objects as valid AWS Config files and will discard them.
 As a consequence, your Athena table will be empty.

 ### Supported AWS Config prefixes on Amazon S3